10 Reasons to Visit Vrindavan, India

 10. The experience of a lifetime!

 Most of all, Vrindavan is a spiritual oasis poised for sharing its warmth with weary pilgrims:

-- “O friend, please control your mind and senses and go and live in Vrndavana, which is a mine of nectar, and which is so glorious that even millions of books by the greatest poets and philosophers cannot describe a single from the host of the jewels of its virtues.”
+- “O friend, please control your mind and senses and go and live in Vrndavana, which is a mine of nectar, and which is so glorious that even millions of books by the greatest poets and philosophers cannot describe a single ray of light from the host of the jewels of its virtues.”

 - “May faultless Vrndavana, which transforms sinners into saints, protect me … and dry up the multitude of my terrible sins.